walkerlj0/Selenium_Course_Example_Code/cheat-sheets/waiting.md

 ## Explicit Waits

 + Specify an amount of time and an action
-+ Selenium will try the action repeatedly until either
++ Selenium will try the action repeatedly until either:
   + the action can be accomplished
   + The amount of time has been reached (and throw a timeout exception)